guacsec/guac-landing/content/community.md

 ### Community Slack Channel

 Join the [GUAC public slack channel](https://openssf.slack.com/archives/C03U677QD46) on the [OpenSSF slack](https://slack.openssf.org/).

-Note: you may need to register [here](https://slack.openssf.org/) before having access to the channel.
+If you are a new user to the OpenSSF Slack you can get an invite to join by going to [Get Involved](https://openssf.org/getinvolved/) and clicking on the "Participate on Slack".
+After that you can join the [GUAC public slack channel](https://openssf.slack.com/archives/C03U677QD46).

 ### Community Calls